sweepai/sweep/README.md

 1. Add the [Sweep GitHub app](https://github.com/apps/sweep-ai) to your desired repos
 2. Create a new issue in your repo.
 The issue should describe the problem or feature you want Sweep to address.
 For example, you could write "Sweep: In sweepai/app/ui.py use an os-agnostic temp directory"
 3. Respond with a message like "Sweep: use a different package instead" to have Sweep retry the issue or pull request.
-You can also comment on the code for minor changes!
+You can also comment on the code for minor changes! 💡 Hint: commenting "revert" reverts all edits in a file.

 We support all languages GPT4 supports, including Python, Typescript, Rust, Go, Java, C# and C++.